oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/scaling.md

 #### Helpful Tips
 ##### Debugging scalingAction.sh
-The [`scalingAction.sh`](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/src/scripts/scaling/scalingAction.sh) script was designed to be executed within the
+The [`scalingAction.sh`](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/src/scripts/scaling/scalingAction.sh) script was designed to be executed within a container of the
-Administration Server pod because the associated diagnostic module is targed to the Administration Server.
+Administration Server Pod because the associated diagnostic module is targeted to the Administration Server.

 The easiest way to verify and debug the `scalingAction.sh` script is to open a shell on the running Administration Server pod and execute the script on the command line.